whataiart/once-campfire/README.md

 To configure additional features, you can set the following environment variables:

-- `SSL_DOMAIN` - enable automatic SSL via Let's Encrypt for the given domain name.
+- `SSL_DOMAIN` - enable automatic SSL via Let's Encrypt for the given domain name
 - `DISABLE_SSL` - alternatively, set `DISABLE_SSL` to serve over plain HTTP
 - `VAPID_PUBLIC_KEY`/`VAPID_PRIVATE_KEY` - set these to a valid keypair to allow sending Web Push notifications.
 You can generate a new keypair by running `/script/admin/create-vapid-key`
+- `SENTRY_DSN` - to enable error reporting to sentry in production, supply your DSN here

 For example: